Battle of Mykolaiv: Ukrainian counteroffensive

 Kim later announced that Russian troops were driven out of the city but were counterattacking.
 Ukrainian soldiers recaptured Kulbakino Air Base.
 Mayor Oleksandr Senkevich said that Russian troops were attacking the city from the north, east and south.
 Ukrainian troops held a single swing bridge spanning the Southern Buh, the easiest route for Russian forces to reach the port of Odesa.
-Russian forces were later forced to retreat back beyond the city limits.
+Russian forces were later forced to retreat back beyond the city limits, pushed out of the city outskirts by Ukrainian troops led by Dmytro Marchenko.
+Marchenko received the Ukrainian Order for Courage for his role in defending the city.

+On 5 March, Kim said that Russian tanks were approaching the city in the direction of Kulbakyne airfield.
+Some hours later, he announced that Ukrainian fighters had captured Russian vehicles.
+He also claimed that Russian forces bombarded Ukrainian positions three times with Smerch rocket launchers, injuring three soldiers.
+The Ukrainians responded with their own salvo, reportedly killing 70 Russian soldiers and wounding 300.

 On 7 March, ten Ukrainian soldiers were killed and dozens of others were wounded in a Russian airstrike on the barracks of the 79th Air Assault Brigade at 05:15.
 Kim later stated that Ukrainian forces had recaptured Mykolaiv International Airport and civilians could now leave the city.
 At 05:00 Russian troops began shelling the city and a Kalibr cruise missile hit a military barracks, killing eight soldiers and wounding 19, while another eight were missing.
 Heavy clashes took place to the east of the city and a tank battle broke out at the airport.
 The shelling stopped around the evening, with Ukrainian forces declaring they had repelled the Russian assault.